 The FJC Campus Financial Aid offices attempt to assist all students who need money to attend college.
 To determine eligibility for financial aid, the FJC Financial Aid application and the Federal Basic Grant application forms are used.
 These forms are available at the Campus offices listed below.
 Assistance is provided upon the basis of a systematic determination of each student's financial need.
 Once need has been established, a "package" of financial aid is offered.
 This package will usually include some combination of loans (which must be repaid) and grants (which need not be repaid) and part-time employment.
-Assistance is provided without regard to race, sex or physical handicap.
+Assistance is provided without regard to race, sex, physical handicap, or

-Students who plan to enter FJC in the Fall Term should submit their FJC applications and supporting documents prior to April 15 to receive priority consideration.
+Students who plan to enter FJC in the Fall Term should submit their FJC applications and supporting documents PRIOR TO APRIL 15 TO RE-CEIVE PRIORITY CONSIDERATION.
 Basic Grant application forms should, if possible, be mailed to the U.S. Office of Education AT LEAST THREE MONTHS PRIOR TO ENROLLMENT.
 As soon as the Basic Grant Student Eligibility Report (SER) is received, it should be turned in to the Campus Aid Office.

 FJC participates in all Federal and State programs for which its students are eligible.
-Detailed information is available in the FJC Financial Aid brochure, the pamphlet entitled "FJC Student Consumer Information," and at the campus aid offices listed hereafter:
+Detailed information is available in the FJC Financial Aid brochure, the pamphlet entitled "FJC STUDENT CONSUMER INFORMATION," AND AT THE CAMPUS AID OFFICES WHICH FOLLOW:

-Room B-102 FJC Kent Campus 3939 Roosevelt Blvd.
-Jacksonville, Fla.
-32205 Telephone: 387-8277
+Room B-102 Room D-104 FJC Kent Campus FJC North Campus 3939 Roosevelt Blvd.
+4501 Capper Road Jacksonville, Fla.
+32205 Jacksonville, Fla.
+32218 Telephone: 387-8277 Telephone: 757-6258

-Room E-201 FJC South Campus 11901 Beach Blvd.
-Jacksonville, Fla.
-32216 Telephone: 646-2020
+Room E-201 Room 1093 FJC South Campus FJC Downtown Campus 11901 Beach Blvd.
+101 West State Street Jacksonville, Fla.
+32216 Jacksonville, Fla.
+32202 Telephone: 646-2020 Telephone: 633-8240